Cameron-Nguyen1/QTL2-implementation/README.md

 QTL2 package available at https://github.com/kbroman/qtl2

 ## The results
 - A PDF that shows QTL peaks by tested phenotype.
+Test alphas are set to .20 (yellow-green), .10 (orange) , and .05 (red) by default.
 - A CSV that is comprised of queried Ensembl data within significant QTL peaks.
 - A CSV that shows the numbers that form the basis of the QTL peaks graphed on PDF.